My first day in Paris was about revisiting almost all the familiar sights, but also spending some time at places I had not seen before.

 “From the Louvre to the Eiffel Tower, from the Place de la Concorde to the Grand and Petit Palais, the evolution of Paris and its history can be seen from the River Seine.
 The Cathedral of Notre-Dame and the Sainte Chapelle are architectural masterpieces while Haussmann’s wide squares and boulevards influenced late 19th- and 20th-century town planning the world over.”

 The boat passed by the most famous church in Paris, the Notre-Dame.
-I did not get off; I just got a flashback to my visit in between its spires in 1991.
+I did not get off.
+Instead I got a flashback to my visit in between its spires in 1991.
 I missed the hunchback this time as well.

 I got off the excursion boat not far from the most beautiful bridge on the River Seine, the Pont Alexandre III.
 It is very elegant and it has just the right amount of decorations.
 I looked across the bridge towards one of the most remarkable building complexes in Paris, that of Les Invalides.
 It contains a row of museums and monuments, largely of military content.
 Many come here to visit the grave of Napoleon Bonaparte.
 I had visited it two years earlier so I dropped it this time.